|

 to oblong-ovate shape, with sharp tips and serrations on the

 margins.
-Branch tops emerge with spikes of many small light purple
+Branch tops bear spikes of many small, light purple

 flowers.
 The corollas measure 5mm long, are lip-shaped, and the